k8ssandra/k8ssandra-operator/docs/install/README.md

 [setup-kind-multicluster.sh](https://github.com/k8ssandra/k8ssandra-operator/blob/main/scripts/setup-kind-multicluster.sh) lives in the k8ssandra-operator repo.
 It is used extensively during development and testing.
 Not only does it configure and create kind clusters, it also generates kubeconfig files for each cluster.

-**Note:** kind generates a kubeconfig with the IP address of the api server set to localhost since the cluster is intended for local development.
+**Note:** kind generates a kubeconfig with the IP address of the API server set to localhost since the cluster is intended for local development.
 We need a kubeconfig with the IP address set to the internal address of the api server. `setup-kind-mulitcluster.sh` takes care of this for us.

 **create-clientconfig.sh**